jonlpersson/ed-latimore/site/_posts/2022-06-23-what-happens-when-you-quit-porn.md

 ## You become more productive

 With great focus comes great productivity.
 Sexual dysfunction isn’t the only worry you have to be mindful of when it comes to excessive porn use.
-Porn, like other addictions, reduces your ability to resist impulsive behavior.<sup id="fnref:5" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:5">5</a></sup> This makes you more prone to distraction once it’s time to get some real work done.
+Porn, like other addictions, reduces your ability to resist impulsive behavior.<sup><a class="footnote" rel="footnote" href="#fn:5">5</a></sup> This makes you more prone to distraction once it’s time to get some real work done.

 Things that are easy to access like social apps, games, or internet porn are easy to turn to for random distractions.
 The problem with this is a few seconds turn into a few hours and now you’re playing catch up.

 Plus, a side effect of constantly viewing porn is that you use it as a coping mechanism for boredom or confusion.
 When you don’t have porn hijacking your daily life, you can fill that time with [activities that actually matter.](https://edlatimore.com/how-to-build-confidence/)

-<div class="cms-embed" data-cms-embed="PHNjcmlwdCBhc3luYyBkYXRhLXVpZD0iODNiMTgxZGEwNSIgc3JjPSJodHRwczovL21pbmQtYW5kLWZpc3QuY2sucGFnZS84M2IxODFkYTA1L2luZGV4LmpzIj48L3NjcmlwdD4="><script async="" data-uid="83b181da05" src="https://mind-and-fist.ck.page/83b181da05/index.js"></script></div>

 ## Your overall mental health improves